Q1: Why should I join the East Atlanta Security Patrol?

 Q2: Who is eligible to join the East Atlanta Security Patrol?

-Currently, the East Atlanta Security Patrol only serves households and businesses within the East Atlanta Community Association boundaries.
+Currently, the East Atlanta Security Patrol serves households and businesses within the East Atlanta Community Association boundaries.
 And within those boundaries, we only serve those located within the Atlanta city limits.
 The geographic membership area of EACA shall have a west border of Moreland Avenue, north to I-20.
 The northern border shall be I-20 to Flat Shoals Road, where the border will go east of I-20 to include that portion of the City of Atlanta east of I-20.
 From there, the eastern border will be Fayetteville Road to Eastland Road and its intersection with Moreland Avenue.

 Q3: How do I become a member of the East Atlanta Security Patrol?

 entry date.
-If you sign up on December 10th, you will have your sign prior to beginning membership on January 1st.
+If you sign up on September 10th, you will have your sign prior to beginning membership on October 1st.

 Q4: What hours does the Security Patrol operate?